openshift/lvm-operator/docs/design/lvm-operator-manager.md

 ### TopoLVM Controller

-The `topolvmController` reconcile unit is responsible for deploying a single instance of the TopoLVM controller plugin deployment and ensuring that any necessary updates are made to the deployment.
+The TopoLVM Controller is embedded into LVM Operator.

-### Topolvm Node and lvmd
+### TopoLVM Node and lvmd

-The `topolvmNode` reconcile unit is responsible for deploying and managing the TopoLVM Node daemon set.
-It scales the DaemonSet based on the node selector specified in the devicesClasses field in the `LVMCluster` CR.
-During initialization, an init container polls for the availability of the lvmd configuration file before starting the `topolvm-node` container.
+The TopoLVM Node and lvmd are embedded into [Volume Group Manager](./vg-manager.md).

 ### TopoLVM Scheduler